 - Features: 48MP lens, 32MP selfie camera, 91.7% screen-to-body ratio

 NOTE: The Razer Phone 2 is only let down by everyday use features.
-Yes, it’s large, and no it doesn’t have a headphone socket, but it’s a powerful phone specifically designed for gaming.
+Yes, it’s large, and no it doesn’t have a headphone socket, but it’s a strong phone specifically designed for gaming.
 If that’s your primary concern, this is way ahead of the competition.

 - OS: Android